muazhazali/LepakMasjid/docs/GOOGLE_OAUTH_SETUP.md

 ## Step 4: Test the OAuth Flow

-1. Start your development server: `npm run dev`
+1. Start your development server: `pnpm run dev`
 2. Navigate to the login page
 3. Click "Sign in with Google"
 4. Complete the OAuth flow